wclr/can-hot/README.md

   import HMR from 'steal-hmr'
   import canHot from 'can-hot'

-  // we can call `canHot.reload()` method any time when
+  // We can call `canHot.reload()` method any time when
   // some `can.Component` has been replaced by new instance
+  // but we need to know when it actually happens,
-  // but we are using it here with Steal-HRM
+  // so are using it here with Steal-HMR.

-  // we may instruct Can-Hot to preserve state of reloaded components.
+  // We may instruct Can-Hot to preserve state of reloaded components.
-  // Component having their own state is not very good thing
+  // Components having their own state is not very good thing
   // and side effects are possible, so it is `false` by default canHot.config({preserveState: true})

   new HMR({
     main: 'app',

-    // here we just attach Can-Hot's `after` hook to steal-HMR
+    // Here we just attach Can-Hot's `after` hook to Steal-HMR,
-    // so it knows when reloading are finished
+    // so Can-Hot knows when reloading are finished.
     plugin: [canHot],
     handle: watchalive.onFiles,
     teardown: () => $('bmi-app').remove()
   })